Three new silk appointments for Radcliffe Chambers – Shantanu Majumdar, Kate Selway and Christopher Boardman to be appointed as Queen’s Counsel

 We are delighted to be recognised as a leading set by Chambers UK Bar, achieving seven new individual barrister rankings.
 Radcliffe Chambers was ranked again for its commercial chancery, traditional chancery, charities, Court of Protection, pensions, real estate litigation, and restructuring/insolvency expertise, and was ranked for the first time for its professional negligence practice, in […]

-We are pleased to announce that pupils Emma Loizou and Poppy Rimington-Pounder have accepted tenancy and will be joining chambers as full members on completion of their pupillage in October 2019.
+We are delighted to announce that Emma Loizou and Poppy Rimington-Pounder are now barrister members of chambers following the successful completion of their pupillages.
 Emma and Poppy accept instructions across all of chambers’ key practice areas.
-You can view Emma’s profile here and Poppy’s profile here.
+For more information please contact our clerking team (firstname.lastname@example.org).

 Commercial and insolvency barrister Matthew Weaver has been appointed as a Civil Recorder on the Midland Circuit.
 As a Recorder, Matthew will manage and determine cases in the County Courts.
 Matthew will continue to practise full time from Radcliffe Chambers.
 Matthew is a highly-regarded commercial practitioner, with particular expertise in the fields of restructuring and […]